 In 2002, The Recycled Room was born.
 The inception was within the old Orville Jackson building in Eagle, Idaho.
-The Recycled Room would then build on itself year by year and after a decade of ownership, Christine Seitz decided to sell the store.
+The Recycled Room would then build on itself year by year and after a decade of ownership, The previous owner decided to sell the store.

 Meanwhile, in Fall of 2012 Jill Monteith quit a career she had felt suppressed in, in search for something more.
 A missing piece in her life.
-She took a year off of work and dedicated it to a self-rediscovery, this was the same time she frequented the beginnings of The Recycled Room.
-She tossed around the idea of ownership for months, going back and forth.
-“Is this the right thing for me?”.
+She took a year off of work and dedicated it to a self-rediscovery.
 In early July of 2012, Jill took a leap of faith and bought the store with ambition and passion in her mind.
 She had always appreciated interior design along with customer service, and this could not be a better fit for her.
 Her hopes were to bring joy to peoples lives, through furniture.
 She put customers first atop her priority list, and this caused an eruption of new clients to serve.

 In that same hot July of 2012, Vance Julius walked into the store.
 Oddly enough he had also quit a job recently for identical reasons as Jill.
 After a few months without work, he realized he wanted to work for a small business, and one that was service-based in the furniture industry, he wished to build on his background of interior design.
 The Recycled Room was one of the very last places he would apply to before he planned to throw in the towel.
 He walked in, resume in hand, introduced himself through a speech practiced nightly in the mirror and told Jill he wanted to help.
 She told him, “We aren’t hiring.”
 Vance left his resume anyway, he told her “just in case”.
 One week later, Jill called Vance to set up an interview, the store had now become chaotically busy and help was needed.
 Vance got the job out of necessity, but his drive to do more and always improve aligned with Jill’s vision.